AwsSG/emojiplayground/README.md

     As frequent user I expect that others have rated my riddles.
     -   As a frequent user you will have submitted many riddles and the likelihood of someone rating them will have increased.

-    As frequent user I expect to create riddles that gets better ratings and that hopefully makes it to the leaderboard.
+    As frequent user I expect to create riddles that gets better ratings.
+I can see their rankings on the playground.
     -   After submitting several riddles and receiving ratings, the user will be able to improve on their riddle creating skills by learning which ones that gets the best ratings.